anconi-lab/APARM/README.md

 aparm.inp.xyz

 aparm-GEOMETRY.xyz : a file that contains the XYZ cartesian coordinates (with atomic number or symbol) of the supramolecular system.
-The first set of coordinates MUST corresponds to the smaller molecule and the second set, to the bigger system or the reference system. ud-aparm-MOLECULE_2-REFERENCE.xyz: a file that contains the XYZ Cartesian coordinates of the fixed in space molecule (usually the greater molecule in a supramolecular system). aparm.inp: a file that contains three lines (with total number of atoms, atoms of the smaller molecule and atoms of the reference molecule).
+The first set of coordinates MUST corresponds to the smaller molecule and the second set, to the bigger system or the reference system. aparm.inp: a file that contains three lines (with total number of atoms, atoms of the smaller molecule and atoms of the reference molecule).

 2. Installation